Robust Optimization Framework for Ground Coverage in Aerial Sensor Networks: Orientation adjustment strategy for coverage enhancement

-The Voronoi vertices and edges are known from the Voronoi diagram, while the intersection points with the sector sidelines are derived by first formulating the sector sideline equations.
-Clearly, we get the sector sideline equation when the equality in equation~(\ref{cond2}) holds.
-Therefore, for a sensor $s_j$ nominally located at $(x_s,y_s)$ with a robust position $s_{jw} = (x_s',y_s')$, orientation angle $\beta_s$ and the minimum and maximum effective sensing ranges $r_s$ and $R_s$, respectively, the sector sideline equations are given by:
+The Voronoi edges and vertices are directly obtained from the Voronoi diagram, while the intersection points with the sensing sector are computed using the sector sideline equations.
+These sidelines correspond to the equality case of condition~(\ref{cond2}).
+Accordingly, for the $i^{th}$ sensor with robust location $s^{\rho}_{i}=(x^{\rho}_i,y^{\rho}_i)$, orientation $o_i$, angular view $\theta_H$, and sensing ranges $r_s$ and $R_s$, the sector sidelines are defined by

-Given the sensor's robust position $s_{jw} = (x_s',y_s')$, the minimum and maximum effective sensing ranges $r_s$ and $R_s$, respectively, angle of view $\theta_H$ and orientation angle $\beta_s$, the area is calculated using the sector arc equations:
+Using these intersection points together with the known Voronoi geometry, the coverage area corresponding to the robust sensor position is then computed via the associated sector arc equations:

 and